Attracting Top Talent & Reducing Employee Turnover with Better Benefits

 According to The Predictive Index, companies where healthcare benefits ARE a priority have an attrition rate of 16%.
 Compare this to organizations where providing competitive benefits ISN’T a top-three talent priority, and they are seeing a 22% turnover rate.

 This is 27% change between companies that DO and DO NOT focus on offering top tier health benefits.

 The Great Resignation: 1 in 5 workers quit in the last 6 months.

-The cost of resignation is approximately $11 thousand per employee.
+The cost of resignation is approximately $11,000 per employee.

 Despite high employee turnover that many companies are facing during “The Great Resignation,” about one-third of job seekers said they would remain with the company they were previously leaving if their employer addressed some of their job grievances.

-With no end in sight for The Great Resignation, an employee centered strategy seems to be the key to reducing employee turnover.
+With no end in sight for The Great Resignation, an employee-centered strategy seems to be the key to reducing employee turnover in today’s job market.
 Companies that prioritize the employee experience, either through benefits, flexibility, or a sense of purpose see clear reductions in turnover.

 So how can we meet our employees where they are and mitigate turnover?

 Employee centered strategies.

 Research shows company’s that prioritize purpose see higher employee engagement.